 However, one day last May, in the middle of a jump-roping circuit, I felt a sharp pain in my lower back.
 To avoid feeling weak, I decided to switch it up and do kettlebells.
 Then, it was time for abs.
 This sounded great until I realized I was too injured to do a crunch.
 I involuntarily screamed in pain, absolutely terrifying the person next to me.
-I left on a stretcher, and later learned I had fractured my spine.
+I left on a stretcher, and later learned that I had fractured my spine.

-While I don’t blame the studio for what happened or even the workout itself—for someone who has taken hundreds of group fitness classes, let’s just say I’ve never left yoga in an ambulance.
+While I don’t blame the studio for what happened or even the HIIT workout itself, let’s just say I’ve never left a yoga class in an ambulance.
 It took months to recover.
-While I’m a lot better now, I’m far more cautious today.
-Clearly, something was wrong prior to the injury, but something about that HIIT class was the straw that broke the camel’s back.
+I’m a lot better now, but I’m far more cautious today.
+Clearly, something was wrong prior to the moment of pain, but something about that HIIT class was the straw that broke the camel’s back.
 And I don’t want to be a camel again!

 Another Reason Why HIIT Might Not Be a Good Idea

 While different women have different fitness goals, it’s safe to assume those goals aren’t to look more like a dude.
-But, that’s the big problem with HIIT.
-The exercises and workouts are targeted to improve the male form more so than the female one.
+But that’s the big problem with HIIT.
+The exercises and workouts are targeted to improve the male form more than the female one.

-The exercises and workouts are targeted to improve the male form more so than the female one.
+The exercises and workouts are targeted to improve the male form more than the female one.

 For example, while women want to tone their arms, men are generally working towards increasing bicep size.
 The same goes for toning those legs.
 Burning fat is just a different program than building large muscles.
 If you don’t want to look like a bodybuilder, don’t exercise like one!

-Another issue with intense workouts is that they can have negative effects on hormones.
+Another issue with intense workouts for women is that they can have negative effects on hormones.
 Excessive exercise can cause the body to stop producing its own energy.
 This can cause hypothalamic pituitary suppression, which can potentially lead to fibromyalgia.
 Extreme weight and fat loss can also cause women to lose their periods, which completely throws your hormones out of whack and negatively impacts your fertility.